13 Amazing Outdoor Skating Rinks in Canada

 Skate rentals are available at Fairmont Chateau Lake Louise at a cost of $10 for 2 hours or $13 all day for adults – half that for kids.

-Running for two weekends starting at the end of January is the Ice Magic Festival.
+Running at the end of January is the Ice Magic Festival.
 Check out the ice sculptures in front of the skating rink.
-You now have to purchase tickets and take a shuttle – so if you’re simply going to Lake Louise for the skating, avoid those two weekends.
+As of 2025 you must stay in one of 29 Banff or Lake Louise area hotels to be able to get tickets and access the event.

 9. The Forks and the Assiniboine River Trail in Winnipeg, Manitoba